nicholaswilde/homelab-pull/README.md

 ## :gear: Config

-Find the hostname of the remote.
+Find the hostname of the managed node.

 ```shell
 uname -n